Time Day 1

 Presenter Title Sector Theme

-Nicole Assi and Kristen Johnson The Parts We Hold: IFS Strategies for Helping Professionals Mental Health Clinical Concepts and Skills
+Nicole Assi and Kirsten Johnson The Parts We Hold: IFS Strategies for Helping Professionals Mental Health Clinical Concepts and Skills

 Missy Cougnet & Natalie Klein PSB (Problematic Sexual Behavior) - What is It, Why Does it Happen and What Can I Do?
 Mental Health Clinical Concepts and Skills